vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection_and_inversion_of_control.md

 1. **Creation.** Whoever is using Class A, in this case the builder, instantiates Class A in a object.
 2. **Dependency Injection.** The builder also chooses between a set of possible implementations of the desired service and injects it in Class A.
 3. **Usage.** Class A is blind towards the implementation of Service Y, but it uses the Interface of the desired service.
-Therefore it knows which methods and attributes Service Y has.
+Therefore, it knows which methods and attributes Service Y has.

 ## Consequence